-First of all, you need to access to Instant Articles on Facebook, click Sign Up button.
+First of all, you need to access Instant Articles on Facebook, click the Sign Up button.

-Then you’ll be redirected to a new page where Facebook list all your fan pages.
-Select a page you want to enable Facebook Instant Articles, agree to their terms, and click Access Instant Articles Tools button.
+Then you’ll be redirected to a new page where Facebook lists all your fan pages.
+Select a page you want to enable Facebook Instant Articles, agree to their terms, and click the Access Instant Articles Tools button.